domschrei/krunner-symbols/README.md

 # krunner-symbols

-A little krunner plugin to retrieve unicode symbols (or any other string) based on a corresponding keyword.
+A little krunner plugin (Plasma 5) to retrieve unicode symbols, or any other string, based on a corresponding keyword.

 ![Demonstration](https://raw.githubusercontent.com/domschrei/krunner-symbols/master/demonstration1.png)